gtooaye25-code/BitCry/README.md

 Conduct further investigations – Trace suspicious links, identify buyers/sellers of illegal goods or services (physical or digital), and gather intelligence to dismantle related networks.

 The author’s role ends at the distribution of this tool.
-Any investigative or enforcement actions are the responsibility of the appropriate legal authorities.
+Any investigative or enforcement actions are the responsibility of the legal authorities.